swisstopo/swissgeol-boreholes-dataextraction/README.md

     docker images
     ```

-    You should see the `boreholeapi` image listed in the output.
+    You should see the `borehole-api` image listed in the output.

 4. **Run the Docker container**

     To run the Docker container, use the following command:

     ```bash
-    docker run -p 8000:8000 boreholeapi
+    docker run -p 8000:8000 borehole-api
     ```

     This command will start the container and map port 8000 of the container to port 8000 of the host machine.